How to survive if your Student Loan is late

 Remember, you will have to start paying it all back when your account changes to a graduate bank account so try not to treat it as free money.

-If you can, avoid going into your overdraft too heavily, precisely so you can bail yourself out during emergencies like this.
+If you can, avoid going into your overdraft too heavily.
+You can then use it to bail yourself out during emergencies like this.
 If your rent is due but your loan hasn't appeared, 'borrow' it from your overdraft and it'll be replaced when your Student Loan comes through.

 Our guide to making the most of your student overdraft will show you the ropes.